MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Deploy multiple languages as part of deploying Office

-To deploy Office 365 ProPlus in multiple languages, you just need to include the additional languages in the Office packages you create as part of your standard deployment process.
+To deploy Office 365 ProPlus in multiple languages, you just need to include the additional languages in the Office packages you create.
 To do so, select the languages you want to deploy in the Language section when creating the configuration file in the [Office Customization Tool](https://config.office.com/).

-If you deploy Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.
+If you deploy Office from a local source on your network, you must download your languages to that source, in the same way that you download the Office package.
 When deploying from a local source, we recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).

 For more details on standard deployments, see [Plan your enterprise deployment of Office 365 ProPlus](plan-office-365-proplus.md).

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.